 Shannon has a B.A. in Advertising with a minor in Japanese from Michigan State University.
 She is also a graduate of The Japan Adventure Program, a year-long, work-study program of intensive Japanese language and culture in Shiga, Japan through Lansing Community College.
 When she’s not working, she enjoys hiking, going to concerts, photography, beading, and gardening.

-Prior to joining the Minor Use Foundation, Veronica was the delegate to the Codex Committee on Pesticide Residues for the Costa Rican government.
-She also led the Laboratory for Analysis of Agrochemical Residues in Costa Rica’s Office of Sanitary and Phytosanitary matters for more than 2 years.
-During this period, the laboratory obtained ISO 17025 accreditation.
+Prior to joining the Minor Use Foundation, Veronica led the Laboratory for Analysis of Agrochemical Residues in Costa Rica’s Office of Sanitary and Phytosanitary matters and oversaw the process of establishing its international accreditation (ISO 17025).
+She has also served as the Costa Rican delegate to the Codex Committee on Pesticide Residues, the body responsible for setting international pesticide residue standards under the joint hospices of the WHO and the FAO.
 A chemist by training, she has extensive experience managing studies related to the magnitude of pesticide residues.
 She now serves as the Foundation’s Study Director for Central America and the Caribbean, as well as the Manager for Technical Operations.
-In her spare time, she enjoys being with her family and riding her bike.
+She lives in San Jose, Costa Rica and In her spare time, she enjoys being with her family and riding her bike.